This library is designed for data-dense business-type apps with a focus on data entry and data navigation.

 This will probably only work on desktop Firefox and Chrome/Edge for the forseeable future.
-Something might be done for Safari (if it doesn’t catch up all by itself, or you know, dies and spares us all some grief) and maybe mobile Chrome and Firefox too.
+Something might be done for Safari (if it doesn’t catch up all by itself, or better yet, dies and spares us all some grief) and maybe mobile Chrome and Firefox too.
 Anything else is out.

 To install the library you need docker, kubernetes, webpack, redis, memcached (because RAM is cheap) four medium AWS instances and an Apple developer account.
-Look, it’s just a few .js files and one .css file.
-Load them as they are or bundle, minify and gzip them, do what you have to do.
-Just make it look professional.
+Look, Jesus F Crist it’s just a bunch of .js files and one big .css file.
+Load them as they are, dependencies first, using simple html tags.

 The dependencies are

 divs.js is a tiny jQuery-like library for DOM manipulation.